jkane17/qForProblems/episodes/ep3.md

  }/[1#N;prms]
 ```

-Printing out the intermediary values, using scan (\), shows that the iterations could be stopped when N equals 1.
+Printing out the intermediary values, using `scan` (`\`), shows that the iterations could be stopped when *N* equals $1$.

 ```q
 {while[0=x[0] mod y; x[0]:x[0] div y; x,:y]; x}\[1#N;prms]
 ```

-Could use the `while` form of the over accumulator to add the condition but we need to maintain state and incremement an index value.
+Could use the `while` form of the `over` accumulator to add the condition but we need to maintain state and incremement an index value.

 It is clearer to use the `while` control construct.